osmedeus/documentation/src/architecture.md

 ![intro](static/architecture/routine.png){ loading=lazy }

+The tool has two main components:

-The tool contains a **Core Engine** written in Golang that is responsible for handling all the logic and a **Workflow** which is a collection of YAML files that describe your methodology.
+- [x] **Core Engine** written in Golang that is responsible for handling all the logic and a
+- [x] **Workflow** which is a collection of YAML files that describe your methodology

-**Target** can be anything like domain, url, IP, CIDR or anything that fit your workflow.
+**Target** can be domain, url, IP, CIDR or anything that fit your workflow.

 ## Comparison to the old version